ldbc/ldbc_snb_interactive_v1_impls/tigergraph/README.md

 ldbc.snb.datagen.serializer.staticSerializer:ldbc.snb.datagen.serializer.snb.csv.staticserializer.CsvCompositeStaticSerializer
 ```

-    Please note, that the loading procedure assumes that person data about langages and emails are cobined into a person record.
+    Please note, that the loading procedure assumes that person data about languages and emails are combined into a person record.
     An example configuration for scale factor 1 is given in the [`params-csv-composite-longdateformatter.ini`](https://github.com/ldbc/ldbc_snb_datagen_hadoop/blob/main/params-csv-composite-longdateformatter.ini) file of the Datagen repository.

 ### Preprocessing and loading